kanishka-linux/kawaii-player/README.md

 #### PC To PC Casting

 kawaii-player can work as client as well as server at the same time.
 This feature was exploited in the past to create peer-to-peer mode.
-Now this peer-to-peer mode has been extended in v3.5.0 to include master-slave design in order to incorporate PC-To-PC casting.
+Now this peer-to-peer mode has been extended in v3.5.0 to include master-slave design in order to incorporate PC-To-PC casting feature.
 Following are some important aspects of this feature.

     * Casting of single file or entire playlist from one computer (Master) to another computer (Slave) running kawaii-player.
     * Automatic loading of subtitle (if subtitle name matches the file name)